 Effective today, Maryland is banning the sale of baby crib bumper pads, the first statewide baby crib bumper ban in the country.
 The ban is in response to safety concerns associated with the bumpers.
 These include deaths linked with suffocation and sudden infant death syndrome (SIDS).

-“SIDS is a diagnosis given when a child under one year old passes away unexpectedly,” says Dr. James Rost, medical director of the NICU and pediatrics at Shady Grove Adventist Hospital.
+“SIDS is a diagnosis given when a child under one year old passes away unexpectedly,” says Dr. James Rost, medical director of the NICU and pediatrics at Adventist HealthCare Shady Grove Medical Center.
 “It most often occurs while the child is sleeping.”

 Dr. Rost explains that due to under-developed motor skills in infants and small children, they are unable to untangle or remove themselves from baby crib bumpers if they roll into them.